-(5) The Commissioner shall annually publish a ranking of all districts that are subject to charter school tuition charges, for the purpose of determining the lowest 10 % as specified in M.G.L. c.
+Lowest 10 percent: The Commissioner shall annually publish a ranking of all districts that are subject to charter school tuition charges, for the purpose of determining the lowest 10 percent as specified in M.G.L. c.
 71, § 89(i)(2), and (i)(3).
-Such ranking shall be calculated by combining each district's English language arts proficiency index and mathematics proficiency index for the two school years immediately preceding the current year.
-Additional charter school seats resulting from a district's designation in the lowest 10 % may be awarded by the board to a new charter applicant, to existing charter schools, or to any combination thereof.
-The board may provisionally award seats to new charter applicants and to existing charter schools that will become available in future years pursuant to the schedule set forth in St. 2010, c.
-12, s.
-9, provided, that if a district is no longer in the lowest 10 %, any remaining provisional seats may not be used.
+Such ranking shall be calculated by determining the average ranks for each district’s English language arts, mathematics, and science composite performance index; the percentage of students scoring warning or failing in English language arts, mathematics, and science; the percentage of students scoring advanced in English language arts, mathematics, and science; and student growth percentiles for English language arts and mathematics, for the two school years immediately preceding the current year.
+These calculations shall use weighting consistent with the Department’s approved methodology for the state accountability system.
+Districts without data for each component of the calculation will not be included.
+Additional charter school seats resulting from a district’s designation in the lowest 10 percent may be awarded by the Board to a new charter applicant, to existing charter schools, or to any combination thereof.
+The Board may provisionally award seats to new charter applicants and to existing charter schools that will become available in future years pursuant to the schedule set forth in section 9 of chapter 12 of the acts of 2010, provided, that if a district is no longer in the lowest 10 percent, any remaining provisional seats may not be used.

-(6) In considering an application for the creation or expansion of a regional charter school, the board shall independently assess the availability of seats for each sending district within the proposed region, and may limit the number of students who may be enrolled from each such district.
+Seat Availability: In considering an application for the creation or expansion of a regional charter school, the board shall independently assess the availability of seats for each sending district within the proposed region, and may limit the number of students who may be enrolled from each such district.

-1.06: Charter School Enrollment and Student Recruitment
+1.05: Student Recruitment, Enrollment, and Retention

+Recruitment and Retention Plan: A charter school must develop a plan that includes deliberate, specific strategies the school will use to attract, to enroll, and to retain a student population that is demographically comparable to similar grades in schools from which the charter school enrolls students.
+Charter schools shall submit recruitment and retention plans for approval by the Department that meet the requirements of M.G.L. c.
+71, § 89; 603 CMR 1.05; and any guidelines issued by the Department.

-(1) Eligibility for enrollment shall be consistent with the school's grade levels.
-Charter schools shall not discriminate on the basis of race, color, national origin, creed, sex, gender identity, ethnicity, sexual orientation, mental or physical disability, age, ancestry, athletic performance, special need, proficiency in the English language or a foreign language, or prior academic achievement.
-Charter schools shall receive approval from the Department of a recruitment and retention plan that meets the requirements of M.G.L. c.
-71, § 89.
-For purposes of 603 CMR 1.
-06, gender identity shall mean a person's gender-related identity, appearance or behavior, whether or not that gender-related identity, appearance or behavior is different from that traditionally associated with the person's physiology or assigned sex at birth.
+Non-Discrimination: Charter schools shall not discriminate on the basis of race, color, national origin, creed, sex, gender identity, ethnicity, sexual orientation, mental or physical disability, age, ancestry, athletic performance, special need, proficiency in the English language or a foreign language, or prior academic achievement.
+For purposes of 603 CMR 1.05 , gender identity shall mean a person's gender-related identity, appearance or behavior, whether or not that gender-related identity, appearance or behavior is different from that traditionally associated with the person's physiology or assigned sex at birth.
 Gender-related identity may be shown by providing evidence including, but not limited to, medical history, care or treatment of the gender-related identity, consistent and uniform assertion of the gender-related identity, or any other evidence that the gender-related identity is sincerely held as part of a person's core identity; provided, however, that gender-related identity shall not be asserted for any improper purpose.